PRTG Manual: Monitoring via SSH

 With each scanning interval, PRTG logs in to your devices and queries data by executing specific commands.

-For an overview and details about all SSH sensors, see section List of Available Sensor Types.
+For more information about all SSH sensors, see section List of Available Sensor Types.

 For a list of encryption algorithms that the SSH sensors support, see the Knowledge Base: Which encryption algorithms do PRTG SSH sensors support?